acode/cli/README.md

 $ lib source:draft <draft name>
 ```

-To publish a source code to the registry you can run
+To publish a versioned, immutable source code to the registry you can run

 ```
 $ lib source:publish
 ```

-You can also fork an existing source code with
+You can also fork an existing source code, that belongs to you, a teammate, or is publicly available with

 ```
 $ lib source:fork <source name>
 ```

-Which you can then modify and publish again.
+Which you can then modify and publish again under your own account.
+For more information about source codes, check out the [docs](http://docs.stdlib.com/main/#/introduction)

 # Additional Functionality